 Apple devices normally get stuck on “Updating iCloud Settings” when you try to perform an update.
 But it can also happen during setup or when you restore your device from an iCloud backup.
-This article explains how to fix the problem when it occurs during any of these procedures.

 You should note if your iPhone is running out of storage, then it might just be taking a little longer to update iCloud settings.

 For that reason, it is always worth leaving your device for 30 minutes to see if it will finish by itself.

 It is also a good idea to check:

 - The Apple servers are not down.
 If the Apple servers are down, wait until they’re back up and running.
 You can go to Apple’s official website and check System Status for any down servers.